What is a direct cremation?

 The average cost of a funeral has soared since we began looking at the Cost of Dying back in 2004.

 In 2022, the average basic cost of a funeral is £4,056, while the average cost of a direct cremation is a comparatively low £1,647.

 If cost is a determining factor for you in your choice of funerals, then a direct cremation could help save a considerable amount.

 Find out how much a funeral could cost in your area with our funeral cost calculator.

 2. There are no time constraints

 With a direct cremation, there are no timed proceedings, so your loved ones won’t know when the cremation will take place – they’ll be given the ashes afterwards.

-Unlike most funerals, which have to take place soon after the death, a direct cremation allows you to postpone the memorial service, giving loved ones more time to make any arrangements.
+Unlike most funerals, which have to take place soon after the death, a direct cremation allows more flexibility, giving loved ones more time to plan a funeral or memorial service.

 Having the ashes, and not having to have the body stored, gives loved ones the time they might need to settle and organise a ceremony whenever and wherever feels right for them.

 3. You want to avoid the funeral or cremation service